RJauslin/WaveSampling/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Weakly Associated VEctors (WAVE) Sampling
+# Weakly Associated Vectors (WAVE) Sampling

-Spatial data are generally autocorrelated, meaning that if two units selected are close to each other, then it is likely that they share the same properties.
+Spatial data are generally auto-correlated, meaning that if two units selected are close to each other, then it is likely that they share the same properties.
 For this reason, when sampling in the population it is often needed that the sample is well spread over space.
 A new method to